Where we work

 In and around Witney, the work we do clearing and beautifying is for today - we can get a real sense of achievement from making an immediate difference.
 During a typical year our contribution is in excess of 1,000 person-hours.

-The locations have included the Witan Way footpaths, Newland Mill paths, Cogges Estate, West End Meadow, Witney Hospital path, The Leys, Burford Road path, Witan Way & Witney Hospital footpaths, St. Mary's Church, Loom Lane and Bathing Place, Foxburrow Wood and Marriots Close.
+The locations include the Witan Way footpaths, Newland Mill paths, Cogges Estate, West End Meadow, Witney Hospital path, The Leys, Burford Road path, Witan Way & Witney Hospital footpaths, Loom Lane and Bathing Place, Foxburrow Wood and Marriots Close.

 Ancient Tree Survey